 Continental Deli Bar Bistro

 If you’d told 19-year-old me that one day I would not only love the taste of Negronis but would highly recommend you try drinking one out of a can, I’d have laughed riotously in your face.
-The joke remains on 19-year-old me, though, because Negronis from a can are amazing.
+The joke remains on me, however, because Negronis from a can are amazing.
 It’s hard to stop at just one.
-Pair with the deli’s range of charcuterie or tinned fish and set your phone on do not disturb.
+Pair with the deli’s range of charcuterie or tinned fish and set your phone to do not disturb.

 This Must Be The Place